jtatman/gorilla_shell_gpt/CONTRIBUITNG.md

 # Contributing to ShellGPT
-Thank you for considering contributing to ShellGPT (sgpt)!
+Thank you for considering contributing to GorillaShellGPT (sgpt)!
 In order to ensure a smooth and enjoyable experience for everyone, please follow the steps outlined below.

 ## Find an issue to work on
 * First, browse the existing issues to find one that interests you.
 If you find an issue you would like to work on, assign it to yourself and leave a comment expressing your interest in working on it soon.